 - Manage and reduce the campus’ energy consumption.

-- Monitor over 10 000 control points and alarms and take corrective action when required.
+- Monitor under 30 000 control points and alarms and take corrective action when required.

 - Investigate all fire alarms and assist the fire department with fire alarm panels.